 Then life took another surreptitious turn.

 Being back on the farm gave Jimmy a good dose of fresh air and time to think.
-He worked crutching sheep, fencing and shearing until an opportunity to run the kitchen at local, The Bunyip Hotel presented itself.
+He worked crutching sheep, fencing and shearing until an opportunity to run the kitchen at his local, The Bunyip Hotel, presented itself.